 - Valle Nevada for snow-based activities

 - Hot Springs & Hiking at Cajón del Maipo

 - UNESCO world heritage of Sewell Mining Town

 If you do not speak Spanish yet, you will most likely not learn it in Chile.
-Their accent has a reputation of being fast-spoken and they use a lot of slang terms.
-Even native spanish speakers find it hard to understand Chileans sometimes.
+Their accent has a reputation for being fast-spoken and they use a lot of slang terms.
+Even native Spanish speakers find it hard to understand Chileans sometimes.

 As Santiago de Chile hosts many digital nomads the concept of CoLiving or house sharing is well established.
 It is not difficult to find a place to stay but be prepared to pay a higher price than in other South American cities.

 Cusco is a must-visit destination for many digital nomads.
 The gateway to Machu Picchu and numerous new infrastructure developments make this a perfect city for traveling and working.